emca-it/EnergySOAR/05-0-0-User_guide/05-0-0-User_guide.md

 ### Administration

 #### Manage analyzer template
-TheHive will display the analysis summary the same way for all analyzers: display a tag using taxonomies and level color.
+Energy SOAR will display the analysis summary the same way for all analyzers: display a tag using taxonomies and level color.

 ##### List analyzer templates
 The management page is accessible from the header menu through the Admin > Analyzer templates menu and required a use with the manageAnalyzerTemplate permission (refer to Profiles and permissions).